umkoin/umkoin/doc/design/libraries.md

 - *libumkoin_kernel* should only depend on *libumkoin_util*, *libumkoin_consensus*, and *libumkoin_crypto*.

 - The only thing that should depend on *libumkoin_kernel* internally should be *libumkoin_node*.
 GUI and wallet libraries *libumkoinqt* and *libumkoin_wallet* in particular should not depend on *libumkoin_kernel* and the unneeded functionality it would pull in, like block validation.
-To the extent that GUI and wallet code need scripting and signing functionality, they should be get able it from *libumkoin_consensus*, *libumkoin_common*, *libumkoin_crypto*, and *libumkoin_util*, instead of *libumkoin_kernel*.
+To the extent that GUI and wallet code need scripting and signing functionality, they should be able to get it from *libumkoin_consensus*, *libumkoin_common*, *libumkoin_crypto*, and *libumkoin_util*, instead of *libumkoin_kernel*.

 - GUI, node, and wallet code internal implementations should all be independent of each other, and the *libumkoinqt*, *libumkoin_node*, *libumkoin_wallet* libraries should never reference each other's symbols.
 They should only call each other through [`src/interfaces/`](../../src/interfaces/) abstract interfaces.